-In the discussion of conclusions drawn from original data and results, explain the methodology used for data manipulation and for obtaining those results.
-This is not only so that the reader may follow the author in obtaining any conclusions drawn, but also so that CEC project managers and editors may adequately judge the accuracy of the report and its data and calculations in their review of it.
+In addition, explain the methodology used for data manipulation and obtaining original results.
+This is not only so that the reader may follow the author in obtaining their conclusions, but also so that CEC editors may adequately judge the accuracy of the report and its data and calculations in their review of it.